Fear of Public Speaking? 6 Subconscious Shifts That Actually Work

-You’ve Heard the Tips… But Here’s the Truth
+You Have Heard the Tips.
+But Here is the Truth

 “Just breathe.”